SimSCOOD: Systematic Analysis of Out-of-Distribution Generalization in Fine-tuned Source Code Models: Experiments

-\autoref{fig:results-scatter} shows the overall results performance of different models in complexity-, syntax-, and semantic-based scenarios, respectively.
-Note that we separately provide results for the interpolation and extrapolation cases of the complexity-based scenarios. \autoref{fig:results-scatter-0} shows the model performance in the OOD scenarios where the models do not have access to the training data with $\mathcal{\tilde{P}}$ properties.
-Result in \autoref{fig:results-scatter-50} show how well the models perform when they have access to the 50\% of the training data with $\mathcal{\tilde{P}}$ properties.
-Note that in \autoref{fig:results-scatter-0} and \autoref{fig:results-scatter-50} all of the results are the average of different scenarios.
-In complexity-based scenarios, we have five different scenarios, three for the interpolation cases and two for the extrapolation cases, so we report the average results for each case.
+\autoref{table:rel-concode} and \autoref{table:rel-refinement} shows the overall results of different models in length-, syntax-, and semantic-based scenarios, respectively.
+These tables show the model performance in the OOD scenarios where the models do not have access to the fine-tuning data with $\mathcal{\tilde{P}}$ properties.
+Furthermore, \autoref{table:rel-concode} and \autoref{table:rel-refinement} show how well the models perform when they have access to 50\% of the masked data.
+Note that in \autoref{table:rel-concode} and \autoref{table:rel-refinement}, all of the results are the average of different scenarios and show the relative exact match to the 100\% baseline (models with access to the full data distribution).
+In \autoref{table:rel-concode} and \autoref{table:rel-refinement}, we provide the results of fine-tuning the models using full fine-tuning and LoRA fine-tuning methods.
+Note that for Code Llama 13B, due to the substantial resource requirements involved in full fine-tuning, we only report the LoRA fine-tuning results.
+Additionally, in line with GraphCodeBERT~\cite{graphcodebert}, we only investigate this model on the code refinement task.
+In these tables, for the length-based scenarios, we have five different scenarios, three for the interpolation cases and two for the extrapolation cases, so we report the average results for each case.
 In syntax-based and semantic-based scenarios, we report the average results of five different scenarios.

-We conclude according to \autoref{fig:results-scatter-0} that: \begin{enumerate*} \item Interpolation cases in the complexity-based OOD scenarios, as we expected, are the easiest OOD scenarios for the models in different tasks. \item Syntax-based OOD scenarios are the most challenging scenarios for the models. \item BERT-based models are the most susceptible models to the OOD data, especially in the syntax-based OOD scenarios. \item Even though PLBART uses a 200x larger pre-training dataset compared to PLBART CS, we observe that in different OOD scenarios, especially in syntax-based and semantic-based scenarios, they have comparable performance.
+We conclude according to \autoref{table:rel-concode} and \autoref{table:rel-refinement} that: \begin{enumerate*} \item Interpolation cases in the length-based OOD scenarios, as we expected, are the easiest OOD scenarios for the models in different tasks. \item Syntax-based and length-based extrapolation OOD scenarios are the most challenging scenarios for the models. \item Using LoRA fine-tuning, we can achieve significantly better generalization accuracy compared to full fine-tuning. \item Few-data regime scenarios show that adding a few relevant data to the fine-tuning distribution can gain huge performance improvement. \end{enumerate*} In the following, we describe our key findings in more detail.